 Watch for my next installment, in which I’ll begin to describe HOW we’ve done what we’ve done with our culture.
 Trust me, it’s more than a poster on the wall (and yes, Apptio has and continues to play an ever-more-important role.)
 I’ll continue to be transparent about all the stuff I did wrong—maybe you can learn from my stubbornness in hanging on to my former ways.
 Please leave me a comment on LinkedIn regarding your thoughts on my inaugural blog post—after all, one of the Maritz IT Services’ values relates to honesty and courage.
 If you don’t share your reaction to my story, how will I continue to improve?
 Thanks in advance for your feedback or for sharing your own stories.

-Register today for Apptio's March 7th webinar with Jeff Smith, Manager of Financial Systems at Maritz, to learn more about how this team rose above operational minutiae to better convey the value of IT services and projects.
+Hear Jeff Smith, Manager of Financial Systems at Maritz, discuss how this team rose above operational minutiae to better convey the value of IT services and projects.
+Watch the webinar here.